maxwjoe/MOS6502/README.md

 ## Interrupts and Resets

 The CPU API includes functions that allow you to make an interrupt request, non-maskable interrupt and reset the CPU.
 These functions are not callable during execution at the moment as there is no need for them given that the CPU has no asynchronous hardware connected.
-However, in future there could be, which would require them.
+However, in future there could be, so they have been included.

 ## Supported Opcodes